 Childcare.
-There were an estimated 31,695 children under age 10 in Kitsap County in 2017.1 Given the decline in childcare slots,16 this can present a problem for parents looking for childcare.
-Cost can also be a barrier.
-The annual cost of infant childcare as a percentage of median household income in Kitsap County during 2017 was 14% in a family childcare home and 18% in a childcare center.
-1,16 These costs are up 25% and 43%, respectively, since 2008.
+There were an estimated 31,906 children under age 10 in Kitsap County in 2018.1 The decline in childcare slots in Kitsap can present a problem for parents looking for childcare.16 Cost can also be a barrier.
+The annual cost of infant childcare as a percentage of median household income in Kitsap County during 2018 was 12% in a family childcare home and 16% in a childcare center.^{1,16} These costs are up 25% and 43%, respectively, since 2008.

 Toddler and preschool age care costs have also risen.
-For a 3-person family who was living at 185% of the federal poverty level in 2017, with an annual household income of \$37,777,9 the annual cost of infant childcare with no childcare subsidy was 24% of the household's annual income at a family home-based care location, or 32% at a childcare center.
-1,16 Low-income families can access subsidized childcare, and approximately 64% of children in childcare countywide were using subsidies in FY2017.16 According to the KICC Head Start/Early Head Start Parent Survey conducted in 2013, even with subsidies, the cost is still often too high.
+For a 3-person family who was living at 185% of the federal poverty level in 2018, with an annual household income of \$38,443,9 the median annual cost of infant childcare with no childcare subsidy was 24% of the household's annual income at a family home-based care location, or 32% at a childcare center.^{1,16} Low-income families can access subsidized childcare, and approximately 64% of children in families requesting referrals for childcare countywide were using subsidies in FY 2018.16 According to the KICC Head Start/Early Head Start Parent Survey conducted in 2013, even with subsidies, the cost is still often too high.

 Education.
-The proportion of Kitsap County adults (ages 25 to 64) who have more than a high school education has been gradually increasing since 2005, and was 73% in 2017.
-The promotion of adults age 25 to 64 who had more than a high school education (94%), followed by 98110/Bainbridge Island (92%), 98340 (84%) and 98342 (84%).
-In 2017, just over 2 in 3 mothers in Kitsap County (70%) had more than a high school education.
-From 2013 to 2017, Bainbridge Island/98110 had the highest percentage of mothers with more than a high school education (94%), followed by 98340 (88%).
+The proportion of Kitsap County adults age 25 and older who have more than a high school education, 74% in 2018, is statistically significantly higher than Washington State's rate (70%).^{3,5} From 2014 to 2018, 98314 (Bremerton shipyard) had the highest percentage of adults age 25 and older who had more than a high school education (88%), followed by 98342 (Indianola, 84%), 98340 (Hansville, 81%) and 98315 (Silverdale/Bangor, 80%).

-Enrollment in public schools (K-12) has been declining or staying the same in all Kitsap County districts as compared to ten years ago.20 However, except for North Kitsap, all districts have had slightly increasing enrollment in the past 5 years.
-North Kitsap experienced a 1.8% decrease in the past five years.
-There were 2,612 students enrolled in Kitsap County kindergartens during the 2017-18 school year.
-Most Kitsap districts have seen minimal growth in kindergarten enrollment in the past 5 years, but South Kitsap has grown by 12.2% during that timeframe, while Bremerton has declined by 14.8%.
-For the 2017-18 school year, all eligible schools were required to offer full-day kindergarten by the Basic Education Act.
+In 2018, almost 3 in 4 mothers in Kitsap County (72%) had more than a high school education.
+From 2014 to 2018, Bainbridge Island (98110) had the highest percentage of mothers with more than a high school education (94%), followed by 98340 (79%).
+There have been decreases in enrollment (K-12) in all school districts in Kitsap County over the past 10 years, except for Bremerton School District, which has seen a 0.4% increase in the past 10 years.
+All school districts, except for Central and South Kitsap, have seen enrollment decreases in the past 5 years.20 Central Kitsap experienced a 3.5% increase from 5 years ago, while South Kitsap experienced a 1.7% increase.
+There were 2,681 students enrolled in Kitsap County kindergartens during the 2018-19 school year.
+Most Kitsap districts have seen minimal growth in kindergarten enrollment in the past 5 years, but South Kitsap has grown by 16% during that timeframe, while Bremerton has declined by 10%.
+For the 2017-18 and 2018-19 school years, all eligible schools were required to offer full-day kindergarten by the Basic Education Act.

-The Washington Kindergarten Inventory of Developing Skills ("WaKIDS") assessment was administered to 80,956 kindergarteners across 1,154 schools statewide in 2017-18.20,69 Math continues to be the lowest scoring skill among incoming kindergartners statewide (only 66% of students demonstrated expected math characteristics).
-Overall in 2017-18, only 47% of statewide kindergarteners demonstrated expected skill levels in 6 of the 6 domains assessed, and this dropped to only 32% among low income kindergartners.
+The Washington Kindergarten Inventory of Developing Skills ("WaKIDS") assessment was administered to 80,956 kindergarteners across 1,154 schools statewide in 2017-18.^{20, 69} Math continues to be the lowest scoring skill among incoming kindergartners statewide (only 64% of students demonstrated expected math characteristics in 2018-19).
+Overall in 2018-19, only 46% of statewide kindergarteners demonstrated expected skill levels in 6 of the 6 domains assessed, and this dropped to only 31% among low income kindergartners.
 Additional opportunity gaps remain evident by differences among racial/ethnic groups.
-In Kitsap County, Bremerton kindergarteners were below the state in math, but Bainbridge Island, North, Central, and South Kitsap kindergartners were all above the state rate.
+In Kitsap County in 2018-19, Bremerton kindergarteners were below the state in math, but both Bremerton and South Kitsap had a smaller percentage of kindergarteners meeting all 6 domains than the state overall.